Why Breathing Is The Most Important Thing You'll Ever Do

 Can you maintain this breath when you are lifting a 50 to 100 pound weight?
 When we begin to fatigue, our breathing patterns change and flow into the path of least resistance.
 However, if we create a foundation to tap into these breathing patterns, it will be better than if we didn’t know about these patterns before.

 The videos in this post are dedicated to helping you in your breathing program.
 If you take time to work on these drills throughout your day, I promise you will see improvement with the small things in your lives.
-Please let us know if you have any questions or if you would like to learn more!
-Hit us on Instagram and don’t be strangers!

 Dr. Ro PT, DPT